cheetirala/newsValidationSiteTests/README.md

 # newsValidationSiteTests
 News Validation Site automation tests
-Acceptance tests automation using Java, spring, cucumber, selenium webdriver, page object model with page factory, maven, junit and intellij for xe.com
+Acceptance tests automation using Java, Serenity, cucumber, selenium webdriver, page object model with page factory, maven, junit and intellij for Guardian

 Download the project to a location on your PC.